mengineerchen/funzler/README.md

 Funzler is a prototype tool for functional deficiency diagnosis.
 This is generated during the PhD work of the author.

 ## Dependencies
-1. Required python libraries include numpy, pandas 0.24.0, pyyaml, xlrd >= 1.0.0.
+1. Required python libraries include numpy, pandas, pyyaml.
 1. Knowledge base should be available in the Causal Scenario Analysis (CSA).
 For the execution of a CSA, a [template](./csa/CSA_template_v1.1.xlsm) is provided.
 More detailed methodological aspects can be found in the dissertation.

 ## Usage in Terminal